 There has been surprisingly little litigation over the years over natural disaster related injuries.
 However, there was a case in California decades ago that could serve as legal precedent.
 In a 1927 Supreme Court Case, a plaintiff’s husband died during an earthquake while he was performing his job duties (janitorial services).
 The court stated in its opinion that there must be some connection between the injury and employment other than happenstance.
 The court also referred to the notion of “force majeure,” which is the idea that employers cannot be responsible for “acts of God” like lightning, storms, floods, tornados, and more.

 However, in this case, the courts ruled the plaintiff’s husband’s death compensable because an investigation revealed a defect in the building.
 Had this defect not existed, the building would not have collapsed in the earthquake.
 As a result, the plaintiff won the workers’ compensation claim.
-This case highlights some of the issues of workers’ compensation following a natural disaster and also emphasizes the need for a workers’ compensation attorney.
+This case highlights some of the issues of workers’ compensation following a natural disaster and also emphasizes the need for an Orange County workers’ compensation attorney.

 There are other instances in which the law might be more confusing.
 For example, what happens if your employer shuts down business operations following a natural disaster?
 Since you did not experience an injury, you likely will not be able to file a workers’ compensation claim.
 However, you depend on your job to pay the bills, and a natural disaster can prove to be a financial disaster for some families.
 Instead of worker’ compensation, you have the following options: